Kumar-Sesuraj/Kumar-Sesuraj/README.md

 - 👋 Hi, I’m @Kumar-Sesuraj
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Excel, SQL, Python, PowerBI, AI and ML
+- 🌱 I’m currently learning PowerBI, ML and AI
 - 💞️ I’m looking to collaborate on learning the Data Science concepts and programming languages that are required for this.
 - 📫 How to reach me .. https://www.linkedin.com/in/kumar-sesuraj/